 Among Asturian legends, myths and superstitions we are told about "Espumeru", a restless child who rides on the edge of the waves, rolling in the foam.
-It has always been practiced in the Asturian coasts the "bodysurfing" or "surf" to free body.
+It has always been practiced in the Asturian coasts body-surfing or free-body surfing.
 That is to say, to take advantage of the breaking of the wave and with its impulse to arrive at the shore with body and outstretched arms; swiftly braking on the crest of the wave at the moment it begins to break.

-Nowadays, the concentration of surfers in the "10 Ladder" of San Lorenzo beach is common.
-Y In recent years, world, European, national and regional championships have been held in Asturias.
+Nowadays, the concentration of surfers in the «Staircase 10» of the beach of San Lorenzo is already habitual.
+AND In recent years, world, European, national and regional championships have been held in Asturias.
 It also caters to all the specialties, the most contemporary: shortboard, or short board surfing, and the original longboard, with long boards that are again more fashionable than ever.

 Asturias best beaches for surfing